-Founded in 1971, the CICBV is a fast growing and vibrant not-for-profit association of Canadian business valuation professionals, recognized around the world for its high standards and best practices.
-The CICBV educates and accredits financial professionals in the highly specialized discipline of business and intangible asset valuation.
-With the world moving to International Financial Reporting Standards, Chartered Business Valuators are leading the way towards International Valuation Standards in this constantly evolving and dynamic financial discipline.
+Founded in 1971, the CICBV is a fast growing and professional organization comprising of Canadian business valuation professionals, recognized around the world for its high standards and best practices.
+The CICBV educates and accredits professionals in the highly specialized discipline of business and intangible asset valuation.

-The Ian R. Campbell Research Initiative, named for a CBV who was instrumental in the early development and codification of best practices and theoretical underpinnings of business valuation, was started by the CICBV in 2004 to foster original and ground breaking research in business and intangible asset valuation.
+The Ian R. Campbell Research Initiative, named for a CBV who was instrumental in the early development and codification of best practices and theoretical underpinnings of business valuation, was started by the CICBV in 2004 to foster original and ground breaking research in business and intangible asset valuation, and related topics.
 Since its inception, the Initiative has annually awarded substantial amounts to academics, students and practitioners to further its research goals.

-Previously a competition involving completed research papers, in 2010 the Initiative has moved to a Request for Proposal format, wherein a leading research proposal is eligible for compensation of up to $10,000 for completion of the selected research project.
-For the current competition Canadian academics, students and valuation practitioners are encouraged to submit their proposal by the deadline of January 31, 2015.
+The selected research proposal is eligible for compensation of up to $10,000 for completion of the selected research project.
+For the current competition Canadian academics, students and valuation practitioners are encouraged to submit their proposal by the deadline of July 1, 2018.

-Encourage and support research activities to generate useful and relevant research papers on emerging issues of interest to Chartered Business Valuators.
+To encourage and support research activities, culminating in useful and relevant research papers on emerging issues of interest to business valuation professionals.